 The worsted count in luxury tailoring fabrics range from 100’s to 300’s and the finest wool comes from the Merino breed which originated in Spain, but later domesticated in New Zealand and Australia where the finest Merino wool fiber is now produced.

-The finishing of fabric woven from worsted yarn consists of wet finishing and dry finishing, and is critical for the fabric to perform properly when made into a completed garment.
+The finishing of fabric woven from worsted yarn consists of wet finishing and dry finishing, and is critical for the fabric to perform properly when made into a completed bespoke suit or garment.
 Wet finishing, consisting of scouring in warm water containing detergent, ensures the stability of the finished cloth and removal of all the debris from the manufacturing process, such as lubricants, oils and dirt.
 A number of dry finishing processes are then applied to the fabric to ensure a smooth surface, dimensional stability, luxurious appearance and hand feel.